-This Turkey A La King Casserole is a tasty way to use up leftover turkey!
-This hearty pasta casserole feeds another crowd so call them back for leftovers!
+Turkey A La King Casserole is a tasty way to use up leftover turkey!
+This creamy pasta casserole will transform your Thanksgiving leftovers!

 What Is Turkey A La King?

 Commonly made with chicken or turkey, a la king refers to a thick and delicious cream sauce that’s made with leftover turkey or chicken and vegetables.

 Usually this is a skillet recipe that is made and spooned over rice or noodles but we’ve turned this Turkey A La King Casserole into a comforting all in one dinner!
 So have a few turkey sandwiches loaded with mayo and cranberry sauce, then get on to making this casserole.

 This casserole recipe literally feeds a crowd.
 It’s loaded with turkey, pasta and vegetables that are baked in a smooth and creamy sauce that’s out of this world delicious.
 So call back the family, this is the leftover turkey recipe they’ve all been waiting for!

 Can You Make This Casserole Recipe Ahead Of Time?

 You can but not too far in advance.
 If you make this recipe and let it sit in the refrigerator too long the pasta will soak up all that delicious cream sauce and that won’t be a good thing.

 But what you can do is make the turkey and vegetable cream sauce in advance, even the day before and then gently warm it up and toss it with your pasta before baking!
 This way it’ll be warm and creamy and delicious, the way turkey a la king is meant to be.

 This casserole recipe is super saucy, on purpose.
 We wanted to mimic an “a la king” recipe in the way that you spoon that saucy turkey and vegetable sauce over rice or noodles to soak it all up.